James-E-Porter/IBM_Data_Analyst_Professional_Certificate/Introduction to Data Analytics/Week 3/README.md

 * Enrich data, which involves considering additional data points that could add value to the existing data set and lead to a more meaningful analysis.

 A variety of software and tools are available for the Data Wrangling process.
-Some of the popularly used ones include Excel Power Query, Spreadsheets, OpenRefine, Google DataPrep, Watson Studio Refinery, Trifacta Wrangler, Python, and R, each with their own set of characteristics, strengths, limitations, and
+Some of the popularly used ones include Excel Power Query, Spreadsheets, OpenRefine, Google DataPrep, Watson Studio Refinery, Trifacta Wrangler, Python, and R, each with their own set of characteristics, strengths, limitations, and applications.